Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Results and Discussion

 For the following simulations, we consider the same assumptions as in Fig. \ref{fig:3GPP_PR_50_dry}.
 Subsequently, (\ref{eq:terres_3GPP}), (\ref{Eq:UAV}) and (\ref{eq:HAPS_LEO_3GPP}) can be used to evaluate the received power.
 The related data rate is calculated as

 where $B_w$ denotes the bandwidth, $F$ stands for the noise figure, and $P_N$ refers to the noise power, given by

-where $k= 1.38 \times 10^{-23} \rm{J}.^{\circ}\rm{K}^{-1}$ is the Boltzmann constant and $T$ is the temperature in $^{\circ}$K. According to \cite{3gpp2017Technical}, when aerial networks operate in frequency bands $f \geq 6$ GHz, $B_w$ can be up to $800$ MHz in both uplink and downlink, while $F=7$ dB.
+where $K= 1.38 \times 10^{-23} \rm{J}.^{\circ}\rm{K}^{-1}$ is the Boltzmann constant and $T$ is the temperature in $^{\circ}$K. According to \cite{3gpp2017Technical}, when aerial networks operate in frequency bands $f \geq 6$ GHz, $B_w$ can be up to $800$ MHz in both uplink and downlink, while $F=7$ dB.

-Assuming that each platform is using $N_{\max}$ reflectors and that $B_w=100$ MHz, we depict in Fig. \ref{fig:3GPP_Rate_gain} the resulting data rates as a function of the receiver gain $G_r$.
-As typical user equipment has $G_r \leq 5$ dBi, both RSS-equipped terrestrial and HAPS systems can directly support the downlink communication to users, due mainly to their large RSS areas.
-However, RSS-equipped UAV and LEO satellite are unable to do the same due to the small RSS area in UAVs and the excessive propagation loss through LEO satellites.
-Alternatively, mounting RSS over UAVs and LEO satellites may be used to support inter-UAVs and inter-satellites communications \cite{tekb2020reconfigurable}.
-Also, a swarm of RSS-equipped UAVs can be utilized to assist the communications cooperatively \cite{alfattani2020aerial,shang2021uav}.
+Assuming that each platform uses $N_{\max}$ reflectors and that $B_w=100$ MHz, we depict in Fig. \ref{fig:3GPP_Rate_gain} the resulting data rates as a function of the receiver gain $G_r$.
+As typical UE has $G_r \leq 5$ dBi, both terrestrial and HAPS systems equipped with RSS can directly support the downlink communication to users, and this is mainly due to their large RSS areas.
+However, RSS-equipped UAVs and LEO satellites are unable to match this due to the small RSS areas of UAVs and the high propagation loss of LEO satellites.
+Alternatively, mounting RSS over UAVs and LEO satellites may support inter-UAV and inter-satellite communications \cite{tekb2020reconfigurable}.
+Also, a swarm of RSS-equipped UAVs can be utilized to assist communications cooperatively \cite{alfattani2020aerial,shang2021uav}.

 The platform placement has an important impact on the data rate performance.
-Unlike LEO satellites that orbit around the Earth, the UAV and HAPS can be placed at a fixed position above the intended coverage area.
-However, due to wind and turbulence, these platforms may drift from the initial position, thus degrading the communication's performance.
+Unlike LEO satellites, UAVs and HAPS nodes can be placed at fixed positions above an intended coverage area.
+However, due to wind and turbulence, these platforms may drift from their initial position, thus degrading communication performance.
 To assess such an effect, we present in Fig. \ref{fig:placement_Rate} the data rate performance as a function of $\nu=2-\frac{r}{d}$, the normalized horizontal Rx-RSS distance.
 Moreover, we identify the optimal aerial platform location as calculated by (\ref{Eq:r_cases}) and the one provided by the simulations.
 Here, we assume that $G_r=0$ dBi, while the remaining parameters are as for Fig. \ref{fig:3GPP_Rate_gain}.